 For some reason, the brass tacks of money and financial literacy get lost in the shuffle.
-Many parents refuse to talk to kids about money and certainly do not get into the details of how and when we need to manage our money, budget, or save.
+As a result, many parents refuse to talk to kids about money and certainly do not get into the details of how and when we need to manage our money, budget, or save.

 There are so many young adults who are at the point of starting their lives without their parent’s guidance and are clueless when it comes to how money works.
 I am not talking about the intricacies of dealing with stocks and bonds, dividend investing, or real estate.
 I am talking about the basics of how money works.
 You have to pay your bills, and credit cards aren’t just giving you money for free.

 Financial Literacy for Kids: Parent’s Responsibility

 I think that it stems from insecurity on the parent’s end.
 Money is taboo in our society that we can’t bring to be open to our children about it.
-Either we are embarrassed by how poor we are, or we are embraced by how rich we are, or we are embarrassed by how middle we are.
+Either we are embarrassed by how poor we are, or we are embraced by how rich we are, or are embarrassed by how middle-class we are.
 Our parents never spoke about money to us, so why should we talk to our kids about it?